amanoxsolutions/rdbms-ingestion-apache-iceberg-demo/README.md

 and perform queries on the DB.

 ## Deploying the demo
+Please refer to this demo's [Terraform Documentation](./TERRAFORM.md) for more details about this Terraform code and options.

 1. Clone this repo and navigate into the repository folder.
 2. Create in the folder an `env.tfvars` file and put the following content in it:
     ```